lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :deploy-path:    The path in Nexus to deploy javadoc to. (default: $PROJECT/$STREAM)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :java-version: Version of Java to use for the build. (default: openjdk8)
-    :mvn-central: Set to 'true' to also stage to OSSRH.
+    :mvn-central: Set to ``true`` to also stage to **OSSRH**.
 This is for projects that want to release to Maven Central.
-If set the parameter ``ossrh-profile-id`` also needs to be set. (default: false)
+If set, then also set the parameter ``ossrh-profile-id``. (default: false)
     :maven-versions-plugin: Whether to call Maven versions plugin or not. (default: false)
     :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
     :mvn-opts: Sets MAVEN_OPTS to start up the JVM running Maven. (default: '')
-    :mvn-params: Additional mvn parameters to pass to the cli. (default: '')
+    :mvn-params: Parameters to pass to the mvn CLI. (default: '')
     :mvn-version: Version of maven to use. (default: mvn35)
     :ossrh-profile-id: Profile ID for project as provided by OSSRH.
         (default: '')
     :sign-artifacts: Sign artifacts with Sigul. (default: false)
-    :stream: Keyword that can be used to represent a release code-name.
+    :stream: Keyword that represents a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.
         (default: true)